mckervinc/fastLSU/README.md

 monitors the number of p-values in each instance of the WorkerThread.
 The threads then return PValues, which hold the final result.

+To run the program, simply double click the executable JAR file and follow the instructions.
+There are windows binaries as well which should allow for more memory usage (OS X wrapper to come).

 --Simplified WorkerThread to prevent parallel disk reads on the same file (this caused too many seeks on a given hard-drive)
 --Added small performance tweaks